The Best Cheap And Budget Gaming Mouse of 2026

 How We Test Mice

 We test dozens of mice each year, and to maintain our independence, we buy each one ourselves.
 Going beyond subjective impressions, each mouse is evaluated on our standardized test bench so you can directly compare our results.
 We use specialized tools like a Mecmesin force tester to measure switch force curves and a Beagle 480 USB analyzer to isolate device-side click and sensor latency.
-These reviews are made with input from several departments in a process that takes days or even weeks from start to finish.
+These reviews are made with input from several departments, in a process that can take days or even weeks from start to finish.

 1. Best Budget Gaming Mouse